 (1) Semi-automated verification process.
-A human will be involved if automated verification tool (the Robot) is not able to reach a decision on its own.
-This could happen, when the picture is blurry or the Robot runs into some other difficulty in analysing the verification session.
-Robot is constantly learning to correctly give meaning to information, detect identification fraud or theft, and does its best to make sure you are you even in the online world.
+A human will be involved if the automated verification tool (the Robot) is not able to reach a decision on its own.
+This may occur, when the picture is blurry or the Robot runs into some other difficulty in analysing the verification session.
+The Robot is constantly learning to correctly give meaning to information and to detect identification fraud or theft, and does its best to make sure you are you even in the online world.
 We hope that together with the combined power of the Robot and humans, we can make your identification and verification process as easy and safe as possible.

 (2) In the case of fully automated decision-making, where the decision has a significant effect on you, we will be transparent about such processing.
-Meaning our Client asks for your explicit consent and informs you of automated processing.
-In some cases, where Client has other legal grounds for such Processing e.g. obligation under applicable law – consent may not be needed.
-You have the right to ask for information and explanation regarding the logic behind the decision Robot has made; at any time, you will have the right to request human intervention or object to the decision made on grounds relating to your particular situation.
+When performing fully automated decision-making, our Client asks for your explicit consent to do this and informs you of the automated processing.
+In some cases, where the Client has other legal grounds for such Processing e.g. obligations under applicable law – consent may not be needed.
+You have the right to ask for information and an explanation regarding the logic behind the decision the Robot has made; at any time, you will have the right to request human intervention or object to the decision made on grounds relating to your particular situation.

-(3) We may have different solutions of Processing with different Clients, e.g. in some cases the verification session will only be analysed by a human.
+(3) We may have different solutions for Processing with different Clients, e.g. in some cases the verification session will only be analysed by a human.

-6.2 We would like to point out that the decision on whether Client provides its service to the User is made by the Client.
-Meaning, usually, even if the verification flow has been fully automated, the verification result will be taken into account by the Client for the decision on whether to provide its service or not.
-The verification results itself- “Approves”, “Resubmission needed” or “Declined”, is not a decision deciding the outcome regards the service applied for the User.
+6.9 We would like to point out that the decision on whether the Client provides its service to the User is made by the Client.
+Meaning, even if the verification flow has been fully automated, the verification result will be taken into account by the Client for the decision on whether to provide its service or not.
+The verification results itself - “Approved”, “Resubmission needed” or “Declined” - are not determinative for whether the Client’s service is provided to the User.

 7.2 You as a Data Subject have the following rights in relation to your Personal Data: